BIGJRA/emerald-unit-analysis/writeups/150_tropius_writeup.md

 ### Analysis

-**Verdict: Tropius feels pretty bad despite being a Grass type obtainable right before Hoenn's ocean...**
+**TL;DR: Tropius feels pretty bad despite being a Grass type obtainable right before Hoenn's ocean...**

 Tropius is such a strange Pokemon.
 It's not an earlier-gen Pokemon plunked out of its earlier context and thrown into Hoenn - it is intentionally designed around its habitat.
 Yet it just feels like a really strange unit.
 Its highest stats in order are HP, SpD, and Def, implying it is meant to play a tanky role.
 Synthesis at Lv.
 47, (the ubiquitous) Rest TM, and Giga Drain TMs seem to be the only major tools it has towards being an effective tank.
 The Grass/Flying typing has five common weaknesses including a quad-weakness to Ice, which doesn't help its case.
 51 Speed is just low enough that it will get outsped most of the time, while 68/72 Atk/SpA isn't enough to make its STAB options like Magical Leaf, Aerial Ace, Fly, and Giga Drain hit hard in the late game.